 On October 31, 2008, all three of the JPB Member Agencies, together with the Metropolitan Transportation Commission (MTC), signed an agreement to fully resolve all outstanding financial issues related to the acquisition of the right of way.
 Both CCSF and VTA have agreed to reimburse the District using gasoline tax "spillover" funds.
 Population based "spillover" funds are to be paid directly to the District from the MTC and the revenue based "spillover" funds are to be paid to the District from the San Francisco Municipal Transportation Agency (SFMTA) and VTA.
 The parties have agreed to make best efforts to allocate the funds in full within two to four years and, in no event, later than 10 years.
 When all payments have been received by the District, the District will reconvey to the JPB all of its interests in the title to the right of way in San Mateo County.
-This October 31, 2008 Agreement also designates the District as the Managing Agency of the JPB for so long as the District desires to assume this role.
+This October 31, 2008 Agreement also designates the District as the Managing Agency of the JPB and further states that the District "will serve in that capacity unless and until it no longer chooses to do so".